Note

 2.4.1.
 Example of second level design matrix¶

-The shows how a second-level design matrix is specified: assuming that the data refer to a group of individuals, with one image per subject, the design matrix typically holds the characteristics of each individual.
+This example shows how a second-level design matrix is specified: assuming that the data refer to a group of individuals, with one image per subject, the design matrix typically holds the characteristics of each individual.

 This is used in a second-level analysis to assess the impact of these characteristics on brain signals.